-- include satisfactory evidence to show completion of your project - include the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date - be in the format provided in the grant agreement.
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.

 11.2.2.
-Ad-hoc report
+Ad-hoc reports